Assistive Technology Funding Process

 5. Complete the NDIS General Assistive Technology Assessment Template

 The General Assistive Technology Assessment is crucial in determining the outcome of an AT request.
+For a more detailed guide on filling out the NDIS AT Template, see our Tips document.
 The following are some guidelines to follow when writing the assessment form;

 - Use language that focuses on building the participant’s capacity and independence and explicitly link the AT request to the goals within the NDIS plan.
 Clearly indicate that the AT support will assist the participant to pursue their goals, objectives and aspirations.